 Ideal Temperature Range:between 65°F and 72° F

 Ideal Fish Tank Size: Goldfish need space to swim around, so it is essential to use a longer and bigger tank if you’re planning to keep more than one fish.
-To choose the right fish tank for your aquaponics system, check our article on how to choose the right fish tank for aquaponics.

 Food Requirements: Goldfish are omnivorous, but it is recommended to feed them with pelleted fish feeds that are high in protein.